emericg/WatchFlower/README.md

 ## Introduction

 WatchFlower is a small application to help you read and plot datas from your Xiaomi "Flower Care" devices.
-It works with all versions of the device, and doesn't require GPS or other any other private datas from you.
+It works with all versions of the device, and doesn't require GPS or other any other private datas from you like the official application.

 It's still a bit early in development but it should work on all Qt platforms, meaning Linux, macOS, windows, but also android and iOS.